AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

    p (x, 100);  // call to Ada routine, passing x

-The fundamental idea is to declare an Ada type big enough to handle anything conceivably sent from the C side.
+The fundamental idea is to declare an Ada type big enough to handle anything conceivably needed on the C side.
 Subtype :ada:`Natural` means :ada:`0 ..
 Integer'Last` so :ada:`List` is quite large indeed.
 Just be sure never to declare an object of that type.
 You'll probably run out of storage on an embedded target.

 Earlier we said that it is the Ada type that determines how parameters are passed, and that scalars and elementary types are always passed by copy.
 For mode :ada:`in` that's simple, the copy to the C formal parameter is done and that's all there is to it.
 But suppose the mode is instead :ada:`out` or :ada:`in out`?
 In that case the presumably updated value must be returned to the caller, but C doesn't do that by copy.
 Here the compiler will come to the rescue and make it work, transparently.
 Specifically, we just declare the Ada subprogram's formal parameter type as usual, but on the C formal we use a reference.
 We're talking about scalar and elementary types so let's use :ada:`int` arbitrarily.
 We make the mode :ada:`in out` but :ada:`out` would also serve: